Menu

 • 2 practical guides

-• A guide dedicated to partnership opportunities between organizations and sheltered workshops
+• A guide dedicated to partnership opportunities between organisations and sheltered workshops

-PDF version of the "Handi-accommodating checklist" to assess your practices and find inspiration for developing new initiatives .
+"Handi-accommodating Checklist" in PDF version to assess your practices and find inspiration for developing new initiatives.

 External resources